Skip to content

 Smoked Oak

 Smoked oak is oak that has been treated in an ammonia vapor chamber.
-The ammonia reacts with the tannins in the oak, coloring the wood dark from within — a warm, tobacco-brown color that cannot be achieved with stain or paint.
+The ammonia reacts with the tannins in the oak and darkens the wood from within — a warm, tobacco-brown color that cannot be achieved with stain or paint.
 Smoked oak is deep, rich in color, and has a timeless, luxurious appearance.

 Bases